Porto Santo, the Selvagens or the Desertas, unknown Portuguese islands

 One of Porto Santo's striking originalities is its strong commitment to a virtuous path in terms of energy management.
 The island naturally benefits from considerable sunshine and a comfortable wind resource.

 In recent years, it has therefore embarked on an evolution designed to put its unwanted diesel generators out of work.
 But, as everyone knows, these renewable energies are intermittent...
 How to solve the delicate problem of storage?
 An important partner, Renault, has joined forces with the local authorities to test and develop an original technique.
-The experiment, currently underway, aims to give Zoé batteries a second life, before they are recycled.
+The experiment, currently underway, aims to give a second life to Zoé batteries, before they are recycled.
 All the while, progress is being made towards a desired "fossil-free" situation.

 The small Desertas and Selvagens archipelagos

 The Selvagens Islands and Desertas are also part of the Autonomous Region of Madeira.
 With their nature reserve status, these "pebbles" are a popular sanctuary for nesting seabirds, particularly shearwaters.
 Endemic flora and fauna thrive here, safe from human predators, while offshore, cetaceans abound.
-Stopovers in these reserves are regulated, so be sure to ask the reserve wardens in advance.
+Stopovers in these reserves are regulated, and you need to make sure you ask the local wardens in advance.

 More articles on the theme